larscupec/webmidi-test/README.md

 If you want to use a MIDI device with the app plug your device in and refresh the page.
 It should be listed in the `Input` dropdown in the top right.

-### Virtual Keyboard
+### Virtual keyboard

 If you don't have a MIDI device you can use your keyboard to play notes just as you would with a MIDI keyboard.

-To use the virtual keyboard select it form the `Input` dropdown in the top right.
+To use the virtual keyboard select "Keyboard" form the `Input` dropdown in the top right.

 ![Keyboard layout](images/keyboard_layout.png)